-A ‘marketing plan’ is a turn of phrase almost everyone in the creative industry is bound to have heard of.
-However, despite its common and self-explanatory name, many smaller businesses don’t place enough importance on marketing to familiarise themselves with the nature or benefit of a marketing plan.
+Almost everyone in the creative industry has heard of a ‘marketing plan’.
+But, despite its common and self-explanatory name, many smaller businesses don’t place enough importance on marketing to realise the benefit of a marketing plan.

-The fact of the matter is, a business can only survive through establishing a customer base.
-But, if a business does not plan out how they can most effectively attract and retain customers, they are severely stunting if not killing their company’s chance of business success.
+The reality is, that a business can only survive through establishing a customer base.
+But, if it does not plan out how it can most effectively attract and retain customers, they severely stunt the company’s chance of success.
 So, what exactly is a marketing plan and, more importantly, why should a business (of every size) have one?

 What is a marketing plan?

-A marketing plan is a report that outlines the most important goals your business aims to attain and, through what steps.
-More specifically, it is an operational document that outlines, in detail, how chosen strategies will be implemented to create market leads and reach target audiences.
-Within this, most marketing plans should also include a temporal element that outlines the important deadlines that should be met for your company to reach the marketing plan’s goals.
+A marketing plan is a report that outlines the most important goals your business aims to attain and how.
+It details the strategies a business will implement to create market leads and reach target audiences.
+Within this, important deadlines should also be included.

-A marketing plan is tailored to each company based on general background and market research.
-This is to ensure a business can meet its own unique goals in the best way for them.
-However, there are re-occurring and common elements that are integrated into a plan to ensure it is an efficient and worthwhile investment.
+Each company tailors its marketing plan, based on general background and market research.
+This is to ensure it can meet its unique goals in the best way.
+Still, good plans integrate common elements to ensure it is a worthwhile investment.

 - An overview of your business marketing and advertising goals

-- A description of your business current marketing position
+- A description of your business’s current marketing position

 - A description of your current or a prospective target audience or audiences